 Overall Satisfaction

-There's No Such Thing as Overplanning: My Type A tendencies immediately proved to be a huge asset with this project.
+My Type A tendencies immediately proved to be a huge asset with this project.
 Accounting for every detail felt excessive at times (e.g. when I created an itinerary broken down in 5 minute increments), but it paid off.
-I realized that having a solid plan doesn’t limit flexibility, rather it gives you the freedom to make smarter, quicker decisions when things inevitably pop up.
+I realized that having a solid plan doesn’t limit flexibility.
+It actually gives you the freedom to make smarter, quicker decisions when things inevitably pop up.